 Configuration

-Verify the SQL Server memory settings are correctly defined and do not fall below minimum memory requirements i.e. necessary for running OptiSuite (refer to SQL Server Installation document for more information on minimum memory requirements).
-Kindly co-ordinate with System Administrator to ensure that memory settings also take into consideration other databases used by the bank in SQL Server environment.
+Verify the SQL Server memory settings are correctly defined and do not fall below the minimum memory requirements i.e. necessary for running OptiSuite (refer to SQL Server Installation document for more information on minimum memory requirements).
+Kindly coordinate with System Administrator to ensure that memory settings also take into consideration other databases used by the bank in the SQL Server environment.

 Schema User

-Choose a name similar to the schema you want to create, e.g. CarrierWeb, client name, etc. and password accordingly in the General tab
+Choose a name similar to the schema you want to create, e.g., CarrierWeb, client name, etc. and password accordingly in the General tab

 Select “public” and “dbcreator” from the Role list for the user.
 The user will need these roles to connect to the database and access database functions.

 Select the respective database in the user mapping tab for that particular user .
-Select Grant permission to connect to database engine and login enabled in the Status tab.
+Select Grant permission to connect to the database engine and login enabled in the Status tab.

 Schema Definition